gaultier/lox-ocaml/README.md

 ## Better REPL experience

-ˋlox replˋ works out of the box with ˋrlwrapˋ if you have it installed:
+`lox repl` works out of the box with `rlwrap` if you have it installed:

-ˋrlwrap lox replˋ will provide command history for free.
+`rlwrap lox repl` will provide command history for free.